Joanneyoung01/Joanneyoung01/README.md

 **Introduction**

 Motivated and multi-faceted Junior Software Engineer.
-After my employer went into administration and being made redundant in March 2020, I decided to focus all of my time and energy into becoming a better developer, all whilst in Lockdown during a global pandemic - now I am on the search for new opportunities.
+After my employer went into administration and being made redundant in March 2020, I decided to focus all of my time and energy into becoming a better developer - now I am on the search for new and exciting opportunities.

-I understand the development lifecycle in depth and am confident in all aspects of development from writing clean test driven code, through to domain modelling and documentation.
+I can understand the development lifecycle in depth and am confident in all aspects of development from writing clean test driven code, through to domain modelling,documentation and maintenance.
 I am a fast learner and extremely enthusiastic about technology and digital products.
-My industry experience in Ecommerce, Content Management Systems, Atomic Design and Headless Architecture would prove valuable to any business.
+My industry experience in E-commerce, Content Management Systems, Atomic Design and Headless Architecture would prove valuable to any business.

 **Background**

 After 6+ years in the tech industry, this provided key commercial experience and developed vast transferable skills such as communication, teamwork, and organisation.
-Such examples are in addition to the programming skills gained at Makers Academy and General Assembly.
-I am familar with working in tech teams from both a Software Engineering and Agile delivery stand point this, I feel gives me a unique ability to add value to any team.
+Such examples are in addition to the technical programming skills gained at my former company, Makers Academy and General Assembly.
+I am familiar with working in tech teams from both a Software Engineering and Agile delivery stance, this I feel gives me a unique ability to add value to a business.

 **Objective**

-I'm looking to work for an organisation where I can make a meaningful contribution.
-I'm a fast learner, and I'm willing and enthusiastic to learn new technology stacks and skills.
+I'm looking to work for an organisation where I can make a meaningful contribution, learn a lot and make a difference to the business success.
+I am a fast learner, and I am willing and enthusiastic to learn new technology stacks and skills.

 **Key Technologies**

-JavaScript (ES6), React, Node.js, Express, Sinatra, Git workflow, SASS, CSS Flexbox, CSS Grid, HTML.
+JavaScript (ES6), React, Node.js, Express, Sinatra, Git workflow, SASS, CSS, HTML.

 ## Projects